xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 )
 ```

-#### Sending messages
+#### Send messages

 To be able to send a message, the recipient must have already started their client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using wallet addresses.
-The message payload can be a plain string, but other types of content can be supported through the use of SendOptions (see [Different types of content](#different-types-of-content) for more details)
+The message payload can be a plain string, but other types of content can be supported through the use of `SendOptions`.
+To learn more, see [Handle different types of content](#handle-different-types-of-content).

 ```ts
 const conversation = await xmtp.conversations.newConversation(